 No agreement.

-Tdoc R3-213767 proposes to capture in stage 2 38.300 the clarification sent by last SA2 on mobility that “ .
+Tdoc R3-213767 proposes to capture in stage 2 38.300 the clarification sent by last SA2 on mobility that “Once the UE successfully registers within ON-SNPN, the UE can move to a cell of the ON-SNPN not indicating onboarding support and continue with the remote provisioning as specified in TS 23.501 [3] .

-Q11: Are you ok to capture the following text into 38.300 “”?
+Q11: Are you ok to capture the following text into 38.300 “Once the UE successfully registers within ON-SNPN, the UE can move to a cell of the ON-SNPN not indicating onboarding support and continue with the remote provisioning as specified in TS 23.501 [3]”?